only-jsx/react-router-slim/README.md

 # react-router-slim
-Declarative browser routing for react
+Declarative browser routing for React Web Applications

 ## examples

-The source codes are in the repository https://github.com/only-jsx/examples/tree/main/react-router-slim.
+The source codes are in the repository https://github.com/only-jsx/react-router-slim-examples

 ```tsx
 //index.tsx